-Effective September 17, 2018, Senate Bill 759 Statutes of 2018, (Chapter 446), followed in 2019 by Senate Bill 523 (Statutes of 2019, Chapter 568), requires registrars to notify voters on or before March 27, 2024 (Election Day plus 22 days) that their VBM signature does not compare with their registration signature and allow them to submit a Signature Verification Statement by 5 p.m. two days before certification in the county.
-Effective 2024, Registrars are required to notify voters via telephone call, telephone voice mail, text or email "in addition" to postal mail.22
+Effective September 17, 2018, Senate Bill 759 Statutes of 2018, (Chapter 446), followed in 2019 by Senate Bill 523 (Statutes of 2019, Chapter 568), requires registrars to notify voters on or before November 25, 2024 (Election Day plus 20 days) that their VBM signature does not compare with their registration signature and allow them to submit a Signature Verification Statement by 5 p.m. two days before certification in the county.
+Effective 2024, Registrars are required to notify voters via telephone call, telephone voice mail, text or email "in addition" to postal mail.20

-NOTE: Certification must take place no later than April 4, 2024, but many smaller counties certify earlier.
+NOTE: Certification must take place no later than December 5, 2024, but many smaller counties certify earlier.
 The signature mismatch cure deadline is uniquely keyed to the certification date, whereas every other deadline is keyed to Election Day.
-The Secretary of State lists April 4, 2024, 5 p.m. as the Signature Verification Statement deadline23, but if a county certifies earlier than April 4, this deadline moves up.
-Also moving up: the maximum Certification Minus Eight Days deadline for Registrar notification of all voters whose ballot return envelopes are identified as missing a signature or having a noncomparable signature.24 Thus, contact the County Elections Official as soon as possible after March 5, 2024, to get an idea of the anticipated certification date, and adjust signature verification deadlines accordingly.
+The Secretary of State lists December 1, 2024, 5 p.m. as the Signature Verification Statement deadline21, but if a county certifies earlier than December 5, this deadline moves up.
+Also moving up: the maximum Certification Minus Eight Days deadline for Registrar notification of all voters whose ballot return envelopes are identified as missing a signature or having a noncomparable signature.22 Thus, contact the County Elections Official as soon as possible after November 5, 2024, to get an idea of the anticipated certification date, and adjust signature verification deadlines accordingly.

-For Get-Out-The-Vote operations, these changes mean that vote count monitors can see the VBM identification envelopes without signatures, note the voter's name and address, and contact the voter to sign and get filed an Unsigned Ballot Statement within 22 days of Election Day.
+For Get-Out-The-Vote operations, these changes mean that vote count monitors can see the VBM identification envelopes without signatures, note the voter's name and address, and contact the voter to sign and get filed an Unsigned Ballot Statement within 20 days of Election Day.
 However, submitting a signed Unsigned Ballot Statement simply keeps the sans-signature VBM envelope from immediately being tossed (the pre-2016 procedure).
 A Signature Verification Statement containing a new matching signature will ensure that it gets counted.

-For a discussion of all of these important points, see Secretary of State CCROV Memorandum # 24015 (January 9, 2024).
+For a discussion of all these important points, see Secretary of State CCROV Memorandum # 24015 (January 9, 2024).

-Surrendering Unvoted VBM Ballots: If a voter receives a VBM ballot but wants to vote in person, the voter can go to a Vote Center or polling place if the Vote Center or precinct board has "real time access to the County Elections Office Election Management System" and "verifies that the voter has not returned a VBM ballot for that election"25 and surrender the unvoted VBM ballot.26 The voter does not have to surrender the VBM identification or return envelope.27 The voter votes a nonprovisional
+Surrendering Unvoted VBM Ballots: If a voter receives a VBM ballot but wants to vote in person, the voter can go to a Vote Center or polling place if the Vote Center or precinct board has "real time access to the County Elections Office Election Management System" and "verifies that the voter has not returned a VBM ballot for that election"23 and surrender the unvoted VBM ballot.24 The voter does